aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 {{< /highlight >}}

 ### **Ability to Remove Pivot Table**
 Aspose.Cells for .NET 8.4.0 has exposed two methods for the PivotTableCollection to provide the feature of Pivot Table removal from a given spreadsheet.
-The details of aforesaid methods are as follow.
+The details of the aforesaid methods are as follows.

-- PivotTableCollection.Remove method accepts an object of PivotTable, and removes it from the collection.
+- PivotTableCollection.Remove method accepts an object of PivotTable and removes it from the collection.
-- PivotTableCollection.RemoveAt method accepts a zero index based integer value and removes the particular PivotTable from the collection.
+- PivotTableCollection.RemoveAt method accepts a zero‑index‑based integer value and removes the particular PivotTable from the collection.

-The following code snippet shows how to remove the PivotTable using both above mentioned methods.
+The following code snippet shows how to remove the PivotTable using both of the above‑mentioned methods.

 **C#**